weechat/specs.weechat.org/specs/2022-003-fix-unicode-display.md

   " " (U+001F, 31, 0x1F): 1 / 1, 1 / -1, 1, 1
 ```

-Current and bew behavior (chars other than spaces are displayed with reverse video attribute):
+Current and new behavior (chars other than spaces are displayed with reverse video attribute):

 Char                                | Old: chat     | Old: bars     | New: chat + bars
 ----------------------------------- | ------------- | ------------- | --------------------